st3v3nmw/game-bots/wordfeud/README.md

 ### wordfeud-bot
-Code for a wordfeud bot I created, should be the worst code you've ever seen (convoluted mess).
+Code for a wordfeud bot I wrote, it's a convoluted mess -- kludge.
+But she works!

 #### How to the bot
 1. Edit the app/bot.py file & put your wordfeud login credentials i.e. email & password.